MetzinAround/practical-classroom-workshop/course/tools.md

 ![token-assign-key](https://i.imgur.com/RnudAdi.gif)

 1. You can now click on **CI/CD ->Pipeline** and **Run Pipeline**.
-1. Enter the API_TOKEN and click run.
+1. Enter the name of API_TOKEN and click run.
 This will automatically create and share the assignments with all of your students!

+Your students will now have a copy of the project in their namespace.

 ## Frequently Asked Questions